Resources

 Fiber Art Now is a quarterly magazine for contemporary fiber art and textiles.
 But they are much more than a magazine, and have a robust presence as advocates for contemporary fiber.
 Their mission is to connect and inspire the contemporary fiber arts and textile community.

 Fowler Museum Textile Council is an interest specific member group for the Fowler Museum in Los Angeles that offers unique opportunities to explore the museum’s world-renown textile collections, attend lectures, visit private collections and attend members-only exhibition previews and walkthroughs.
+Cameron is on their advisory board.

 Froebel USA is a site dedicated to the educational philosophy of Friedrich Froebel, who sought to empower human creative potential through hands-on exploratory learning.
 Froebel USA seeks to re-establish the original aim of Froebel's work as a K-12 design education curriculum "facilitating a new era of human progress where creativity and design become the most valued commodity in our economy."